 During a routine cleaning, the dental hygienist will check your records to see if you are due for x-rays.
 If so, they’ll quickly set up the machine and the hygienist will take two or four scans of the upper and lower sides of your right and left side of your mouth.
 This only takes a few minutes.
 Following x-rays, they will clean your teeth and remove plaque from between your teeth and near your gums.
 Special tools are used to clean and polish your teeth, and then the dentist will come in and check for weak spots in the teeth, your jaw alignment and bite pattern.

 How do I Find a New Dentist?

 If you’ve moved or your insurance plan has changed, you may be looking for a new dentist.
 But what should you look for?
 Look for a professional like Dr. Brooks.
-He has more than a decade of experience, he has some of the newest dental technology in his office to best serve his patients, he strives to be on time but also provide every patient with the care and attention they deserve, and we do our best to accept a wide range of insurance plans.
+He has over 20 years of experience, he has some of the newest dental technology in his office to best serve his patients, he strives to be on time but also provide every patient with the care and attention they deserve, and we do our best to accept a wide range of insurance plans.
 For more information about any of this, please reach out to our office!